 This recipe uses our classic green chile: https://buenofoods.com/green-chile/

 We use Kitchen Bouquet Browning & Seasoning Sauce. https://en.wikipedia.org/wiki/Kitchen_Bouquet

 These New Mexico Caldillo Style Steaks are comfort food at its best.
 Sirloin steaks in a Hatch green chile gravy-like sauce are easy and delicious!

 This recipe uses our best selling Hatch Green Chile Sauce in a convenient jar! https://buenofoods.com/salsa/

 Mama’s Basic Red Chile Sauce is our mother’s basic recipe for a traditional New Mexican red chile sauce.
 She adds a pinch of sugar like her grandmother did.

-Torta de Huevo (Egg Fritters) in Red Chile Sauce is a traditional Lenten dish in New Mexico.
-Omit the shrimp and it becomes a perfect meal for vegetarians!
+Torta de Huevo are Egg Fritters in Red Chile Sauce.
+These are a traditional Lenten dish in New Mexico, often eaten on Good Friday.
+Omit the shrimp and they become a perfect meal for vegetarians!

 This Traditional Red Chile Sauce uses New Mexico grown red chile pods and a roux to make a sauce like our grandmothers used to make.
 Serve with beans or use for enchiladas.

 This Traditional Green Chile Sauce contains pork and New Mexico grown green chile.
 It is the taste of home for generations of New Mexicans.

 For a taste of home, Chile Colorado (Red Chile Sauce) is a traditional New Mexican sauce to use in enchiladas, tamales, burritos and posole to give Southwestern flavor.
 Also you may pour it over eggs, fish, pork or any type of meat to enhance its flavor.